yonix06/npmhome/README.md

 npx http-server -p <your port>
 ```

-## Bugs and other info

-This project is not thoroughly tested, use it at your own risk.
+## Disclaimer

-This project is open source, feel free to fork it and amend it as you choose.
+This project is provided free and open source.

-Note that the dark mode toggle is not yet implemented.

-I do plan to add some additional functionality, redundancy, and security improvements in future.
-Feel free to submit any issues but as I work on these projects in my spare time, I may not respond quickly.
+No warranty is supplied and I cannot guarantee support.

+There may be bugs and other issues, as I have not tested the code extensively, if you come accross anything please log an issue [here]([url](https://github.com/billettg/npmhome/)https://github.com/billettg/npmhome/issues).